 After the World War I the city was returned to Poland, but not without perturbations.
 Apart from Poles, Ukrainians also claimed that Przemysl should become a part of their country.
 In response, the Polish army entered the region in 1918 and this led to the Battle of Przemyśl.
 For a long time neither side could gain any advantage over the other, but finally the Poles, aided by a group of boys from the local ‘Orleta’ high school, managed to suppress the Ukrainian army and incorporate the town of Przemysl into Poland.

-During World War II, when the Nazis conquered the left bank of the San River, Przemysl laid precisely on the border between Germany and Russia.
-Due to its strategic position, the city's population of Jews grew to over 15 000, for many of them wanted to use the city as a crossing point into Russia.
+During World War II, when the Germans conquered the left bank of the San River, Przemysl laid precisely on the border between Germany and Soviet Union.
+Due to its strategic position, the city’s population of Jews grew to over 15 000, for many of them wanted to use the city as a crossing point into Russia.
 In 1941, however, the Germans conquered the Jewish part of town, and by 1942 the first group of Jews were transported to the Auschwitz concentration camp.
 In 1944 the Russians finally reclaimed the town and after the war Przemysl was once more reunited with Poland.
 Unfortunately, the city was heavily damaged and its resources of salt and oil were annexed by Ukraine.
 All these factors forced the town into relative stagnation in the following decades.
 Since the fall of the USSR in 1991, however, Przemysl has been constantly improving its position, striving to restore its former status.